 Why the Sea of Cortez

-I did not fully understand why I needed the sea until I read those words.
+I had no full understanding of why I needed the sea until I read those words.

 The waves arrive and recede with a regularity that teaches something below language.
 The body learns, through repetition, that things have beginnings and endings.
 That which rises also falls.
 That the next moment will come, and the one after that.

-Swimming requires attention to breath in a way that ordinary life does not.
+Swimming requires attention to breath in a way ordinary life rarely demands.
 I cannot swim and hold my breath due to anxiety.
 The water demands exhalation.
-It teaches my body what my mind has been trying to explain for years: you can let go, and you will not drown.
+It teaches my body what my mind has been trying to explain for years: you can let go, and the water will hold you.

 Walking the shoreline is movement without a destination.
 No goal except the next step.
 No metric except presence.
 The body moves, and the mind follows, rather than the other way around.

-And the wideness of the horizon, the warmth of the air, the predictability of light on water, these tell the ancient parts of my brain that right now, in this moment, I am not under threat.
+And the wideness of the horizon, the warmth of the air, the predictability of light on water, these tell the ancient parts of my brain that right now, in this moment, I am safe.

 This is what van der Kolk calls bottom-up healing.
-Not thinking my way to safety, but feeling my way there.
+Beyond thinking my way to safety, feeling my way there.
 Giving my body experiences that contradict the score it has been keeping.

 The Hardest Part